cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - Updated and enhanced presentation (more than 110 pages now).

-- From the CrypTool website links are set to the sites of the successor versions JCT1 and CT2, which already offer their current and stable betas for download.
+- From the CrypTool website links are set to the sites of the successor versions JCT and CT2, which already offer their current and stable betas for download.

 - The following additional websites also belonging to the CrypTool family